jellison8640/site/README.md

 # Welcome to my Website!

-This is my first time creating a website!
-I've created this to serve as a place to show and share code from some of my projects.
+This is my first website that I hope to use as a place to show/share code from some of my projects.